 Ortho-k is very suitable for nearsighted people who are not appropriate candidates for vision correction surgery, such as children.
 Individuals of all ages with healthy eyes can try ortho-k, namely because it can be discontinued at any point without permanent effects to the eyes.

 People who require vision correction and engage regularly in sports or work in extremely dusty, dirty environments will also appreciate the convenience of ortho-k.

 Vision Results from Ortho-k

 Success rates for ortho-k are generally higher for more mild vision prescriptions.
 The ideal goal is to provide 20/20 vision without any need for eyeglasses or contacts during the day.

 According to FDA trials conducted on both CRT and VST lenses, more than 65% of ortho-k patients were provided with 20/20 visual acuity.
 A whopping number of more than 90% of ortho-k patients achieved 20/40 vision or better (this is the legal requirement for driving without vision correction in most states).
-Consult with our eye doctor in or Niagara-on-the-Lake to find out if your vision prescription is within range for successful ortho-k treatment.
+Consult with our eye doctors to find out if your vision prescription is within range for successful ortho-k treatment.